 EVP, on the other hand, needs to be present from a candidate’s first interview to their last day on the job—and everything in between.

 Generational diversity is a topic that is being referred to more often now than ever.
 Change of perception with regards to the generation can change our behaviour towards people.

 There are many discussions and debates surrounding millennials being lazy, unproductive, and least engaged.
 However, as per the research by Mark Hirschfeld, Vice President at BI WORLDWIDE, they found out that these assumptions are false.
 Millennials can be and often are involved.
 He also shared The New Rules of Engagement and what you can do to make every day count and how you can adopt these methods in your organization to improve EVP.

 The statistics from research between the year 2014-2016 show almost similar score of engagement between millennials and non-millennials using the above engagement method.

 Millennials are considered to have a need for meaning and purpose in their work more than any generation.
 However, the research demonstrated that all generations look out for a broader mission in their work which directly impacts their performance and commitment towards work.
 Organizations need to look at each generation differently and understand their talents and skills which would make a change and have a diversity of thoughts.

 BI WORLDWIDE’s research also shows a high correlation between happiness and all the performance variables that organizations need, such as customer focus, retention, innovation, collaboration, and speaking well of the firm.
 To put it plainly, happiness at work is the ultimate EVP.

-Your company’s value proposition is a vital tool for employee engagement, so the messaging should be executed to the fullest and deliver on what is promised.
+Your company’s value proposition is a vital tool for your employee engagement strategy, so the messaging should be executed to the fullest and deliver on what is promised.
 If your leadership takes progressive action with EVPs, then the rest of the organization is likely to notice and become more engaged.

-Reach out to us and we’ll help bring your EVP to life.
+Reach out to us and we’ll help drive employee engagement and bring your EVP to life.